SabakiHQ/deadstones/README.md

 # deadstones

-Simple Monte Carlo function to determine dead stones on a Go board.
+WIP: Simple Monte Carlo function to determine dead stones on a Go board.